temiriqo/massa/consensus/endorsements.md

 ## Endorsement propagation

-Once an endorsement is created by consensus, it is sent to the endorsement pool, where it is stored waiting for a request from consensus.
-Then it is sent to protocol and to every node that we don't know if it already has that endorsement.
-On the other hand, when receiving an endorsement from the network, protocol notes which node sent it, checks the signature and send it to the endorsement pool.
+Once an endorsement is created by consensus module, it is sent to the endorsement pool, where it is stored waiting for a request from the consensus module.
+It is then sent to the protocol module and to every node for which we don't know if the node already has this endorsement.
+On the other hand, when receiving an endorsement from the network, the protocol module saves which node sent it, checks the signature and send it to the endorsement pool.

-The endorsement pool is pruned if it reaches a max size and when new slots are becoming final.
+The endorsement pool is pruned if it reaches a max size and when new slots become final.

 ## Endorsement integration

-When creating a block consensus asks pool for endorsements specifying :
+When creating a block the consensus module asks the pool module for endorsements specifying:
-- target_slot: the slot of the parent in the same thread of the block been produced
+- target_slot: the slot of the parent in the same thread of the block that is being created
-- parent: that parent's BlockId
+- parent: the BlockId of the parent in the same thread
-- creators: the ordered addresses that were selected to create endorsements in for that slot
+- creators: the ordered addresses that were selected to create endorsements for that slot

-Pool responds with a vec of endorsement that is endorsement_count long or less, as some endorsements may be missing.
-That vec is ordered by endorsement index and when there are endorsement_count endorsement, that index should match the vec index.
+The pool module responds with a vec of endorsement that is endorsement_count long or less, as some endorsements may be missing.
+That vec is ordered by endorsement index and when there are endorsement_count endorsements, that index should match the vec index.

 ## Reward computation

-For each block reward R (constant or fee):
+A block reward R (including constant reward and fees) is distributed as follows:

-- `1/(1 + config.endorsement_count)` to the block creator
+- `1/(1 + config.endorsement_count)` goes to the block creator
 - For each included endorsement:
-    - `1/(3*(1 + config.endorsement_count))` to the block creator
+    - `1/(3*(1 + config.endorsement_count))` goes to the block creator
-    - `1/(3*(1 + config.endorsement_count))` to the endorsed block's creator
+    - `1/(3*(1 + config.endorsement_count))` goes to the endorsed block's creator
-    - `1/(3*(1 + config.endorsement_count))` to the creator of the endorsement
+    - `1/(3*(1 + config.endorsement_count))` goes to the creator of the endorsement

 Lossless rounding is done in favor of the block creator